GabeScott/standard-works-vault/General Conference/1989 April - Trust in the Lord.md

 # Trust in the Lord

-*By Richard G. Scott - Of the Quorum of the Twelve Apostles*
+By Elder Richard G. Scott - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1989 General Conference*